wedge22/pcaha-hockey/README.md

+# This project is no longer being worked on #

 # pcaha-hockey
 This simple python project is related to amateur hockey for my sons league, I want to make it easier for the Managers to enter the scheduled games into the Sports Engine application without having to pay the $500 API access costs associated with the Sports Engine app.